Here's Where Politics Is Hiding

 But back to markets and political uncertainty.
 While you certainly wouldn't know anything was amiss by looking at equity benchmarks or the VIX, where you can see political jitters showing up is in FX and FX positioning.

-Have a look at the broad dollar (UUP):
+Have a look at the broad dollar (NYSEARCA:UUP):

 What you see there is directly attributable to worries about how long we are going to have to wait for tax reform and fiscal stimulus.

 The other important thing to note here is that the longer the agenda gets delayed, the more the market begins to price out the "reflation" narrative.
-That, in turn, weighs on yields.
+That in turn weighs on yields.

-Well, guess what happens when Treasury yields (TLT) fall just as the ECB turns more hawkish in Europe?
+Well, guess what happens when Treasury yields (NYSEARCA:TLT) fall just as the ECB turns more hawkish in Europe?
 The spread between Treasury yields and German bund yields compresses, and that removes a critical pillar of support for the bullish USD case (the rate differentials pillar):

-Between what you see in the chart, and a market that believes Mario Draghi is starting to run up against technical constraints in PSPP (meaning he is going to be forced to taper further), you end up with this:
+Between what you see in the chart and a market that believes Mario Draghi is starting to run up against technical constraints in PSPP (meaning he is going to be forced to taper further), you end up with this:

 It doesn't hurt that Europe has largely cleared its major political hurdle (the French elections) even as the environment is still far from sanguine.